 If you become incompetent prior to enacting an estate plan, you will be unable to execute an estate plan.
 If you die without an estate plan, you are said to die intestate, and your assets will distribute according to the state’s statutory scheme on intestacy.

 In North Carolina, for example, if you have the real property titled in solely your name, are married with children, and die intestate, your spouse and children will likely inherit the property.
-If your children are minors, a guardian would likely have to be appointed for your children in the event your spouse ever wants to sell or mortgage the real property, and the court would have to give permission to sell the home.
+If your children are minors, a guardian would likely have to be appointed for your children in the event your spouse ever wants to sell or mortgage the real property, and the court would have to permit you to sell the home.
 If you did not have children, the property would be divided between your parents and your spouse, which means that your parents and your spouse would have to agree to the sale.
 You can avoid these outcomes by having a well-drafted estate plan.

-What does Estate Planning Involve?
+What Does Estate Planning Involve?

 To formulate your estate plan, your attorney will consider your needs and financial goals.
 This means that estate plans will tend to vary from person to person.